What is a private app, and how do I distribute it in app stores?

 Any organization you identify in App Store Connect can access and download your app in Apple Business Manager/Apple School Manager's Apps and Books section.

 Also: Custom apps come with a range of distribution options.
-For example, you can offer custom apps for free or at a chosen price tier, specify organizations that can download your app, and set a release date.
+For example, you can offer custom apps for free or at a specified price tier, specify organizations that can download your app, and set a release date.

 Additionally, you can invite testers to conduct beta testing before distribution.